digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 Logging
 ^^^^^^^

-For further auditability, canton can be configured to log every call made to AWS.
+For further auditability, Canton can be configured to log every call made to AWS.
 To enable this feature, set the ``audit-logging`` field of the KMS configuration to ``true``.
-By default, when using a file-based logging configuration, such logs will be written into a separate log file, by default called ``canton_kms.log``.
+By default, when using a file-based logging configuration, such logs will be written into a separate log file called ``log/canton_kms.log``.
-This as well as other parameters can be configured using environment variables:
+These and other parameters can be configured using environment variables:

 .. list-table:: Environment variables to configure KMS logging
    :widths: 25 50 25